About 5% to 10% of breast cancers are thought to be hereditary, caused by abnormal genes passed from parent to child.

 Think of your genes as an instruction manual for cell growth and function.
 Abnormalities in the DNA are like typographical errors.
 They may provide the wrong set of instructions, leading to faulty cell growth or function.
 In any one person, if there is an error in a gene, that same mistake will appear in all the cells that contain the same gene.
 This is like having an instruction manual in which all the copies have the same typographical error.

 We’ve known for many years that mutations in the BRCA1 and BRCA2 genes are linked to a higher risk of breast cancer.
-Women who have a BRCA1 or BRCA2 mutation (or both) can have up to an 80% risk of being diagnosed with breast cancer during their lifetimes.
+Women who have a BRCA1 or BRCA2 mutation (or both) can have up to a 72% risk of being diagnosed with breast cancer during their lifetimes.
 Now we also know that other gene mutations are linked to breast cancer, including mutations in the PALB2 and CHEK2 genes.
 But it’s been unclear how common these other mutations are, as well as how much they increase the risk of breast cancer.

 A study has found that four non-BRCA genes up the risk of breast cancer between 2 and more than 5 times higher than average.